 - Limited Bus Service – Buses will run on limited service routes to avoid dangerous situations.
 A list of bus stops that will be used in the case of limited bus service is on the website under Transportation.

 Bainbridge Island Schools are prepared for a variety of emergency situations.
 Emergency plans are routinely reviewed and updated.
 Staff are trained to serve on a variety of response teams.
-For more information about emergency situations, see the district Emergency Communications Bulletin 2015-16.

 The following points provide some direction regarding emergency situations: